-Engage others in leadership conversations and listen well.
+Engage others in leadership conversations and listen well

-Share what you’ve observed.
+Share what you’ve observed

-No matter how much or little “real world” experience you have, you’ve observed leadership in action.
+No matter how much or how little “real world” experience you have, you’ve observed leadership in action.
 You’ve seen things that have worked well and you’ve seen things that haven’t worked at all.
 You’ve seen things that started out well but ended up poorly.
-Always pay attention to the leadership mindsets, decision-making, and execution that happens around you.
+Always pay attention to the leadership mindsets, decision-making process and execution that happens around you.
 Use those learning points to inform what you know about leadership, and then share them with others.
 Learning from the successes and failures of others is as free a leadership education as it gets.
 (Click to Tweet that).

-Share the things you’ve learned through experience.
+Share the things you’ve learned through experience

-Share the ideas you’ve developed.
+Share the ideas you’ve developed

 As a student of leadership, you’re probably on the lookout for ways to lead more effectively.
 At the beginning, all you have are untested theories.
-Keep it up and eventually you may discover the Higgs Boson of leadership.
+Keep it up and eventually you may discover the “Higgs Boson” of leadership.
 (Hey, it’s possible!)
-But regardless of where you are in your progress, don’t hesitate to share your ideas with others who could use them, whether it’s on a napkin at a restaurant or publishing a paper.
+But regardless of your progress, don’t keep from sharing your ideas with others who could use them, whether it’s on a napkin at a restaurant or publishing a white paper.
 Even scientists have to start with a hypothesis in order find the solutions they are looking for.
-So just like a scientist, make sure to get your own peer-reviews.
-Even if your ideas aren’t perfect, they are better than none, and often a great place to start.
+(You’ll need to get your own peer-reviews just like they do!)
+Even if your ideas aren’t perfect, they are better than none and often a great place to start.

-Share what other experts are saying.
+Share what other experts are saying

 Don’t just develop your own ideas in isolation.
 Even the top leadership experts pull from what others have said about leadership.
-You can use the best of the incredible things you’ve found that others have said.
+You can use the best of the incredible things you’ve found that others have shared.
 Another perk is that you benefit from the association.
-On top of that, if people don’t like what you’ve shared, it’s not you they don’t agree with, it’s the expert!
+On top of that, if people don’t like what you’ve passed along, they aren’t disagreeing with you but with the person you referenced!

-Subtly self-promote around areas of competence.
+Subtly self-promote around areas of competence

 What other ways would you include to establish yourself as a leadership expert?